WDEV fires announcer for ‘cruel and insensitive’ comments

-“During her story on the killing of Emily Ferlazzo, news host Dex Rowe made several cruel and insensitive comments about the story,” Cormier said Friday.
-“I like many of you heard those comments.
-I will not repeat what Dex said but they were offensive and hurtful to many.”
+“During her story on the killing of Emily Ferlazzo, news host Dex Rowe made several cruel and insensitive comments about the story,” Cormier said Friday, adding that the remarks “were offensive and hurtful to many.”

+Rowe started off the conversation by saying: “Our daily conversation with Alexandra and we have a story that has legs.
+It has traction.
+It just doesn’t go away.”

+Montgomery doesn’t respond.
+Rowe adds, “You know, the killing in the camper?”

-Cormier said both WDEV and WCAX heard from listeners and viewers about the exchange.
+In an interview, Cormier said he was listening to the broadcast and called the exchange “awful,” saying, “It was so wrong.”
+He said both WDEV and WCAX heard from listeners and viewers about the exchange.

 “I am here this morning to apologize for what Dex said.
 First to the family of Emily Ferlazzo.
-I am so sorry for any harm he may have caused by his callous comments,” Cormier continued.
-“I also want to apologize to our listeners, the staff of WDEV and WCAX and especially Alexandra Montgomery.
+I am so sorry for any harm he may have caused by his callous comments,” Cormier said in his on-air apology Friday morning.
+“I also want to apologize to our listeners, the staff of WDEV and WCAX, and especially Alexandra Montgomery.
 Who handled the situation like the pro she is.”

 As for Rowe, he no longer is employed by the station.
 “Moving forward, Dex will no longer be a member of the WDEV team.
 Letting him go was the right thing to do,” Cormier said.

-Listeners heard Rowe on the air on weekend mornings and during the weekday morning news program between 6 and 8 a.m.

-WCAX News Director Roger Garrity agreed that Rowe’s comments were over the line.
+WCAX News Director Roger Garrity agreed that Rowe’s comments crossed a line.
 “We felt some of the comments from the WDEV announcer Thursday morning were inappropriate and did not align with our journalistic principles.
 We appreciate the management of WDEV for taking the matter seriously,” Garrity said in an email to Waterbury Roundabout.

 The incident will not affect the relationship between the two news outlets, Garrity noted.
 “WCAX and WDEV have had a long-standing relationship built on our mutual commitment to delivering local news.
 We look forward to continuing our partnership with the station,” he said.